sagiodev/stable-video-diffusion-img2vid/README.md

 High RAM is not strictly necessary but helps to avoid crashes.

-Should work on free Colab.
+Works on free Colab.

+## Known issues
+The notebook may crash after a few generations when NOT using the high RAM setting.
+(Such as in the Free Colab runtime.)

 ## Credits
 Thanks to these notebooks!